-My mother’s cousin, Kermit, was, by far, one of the most eccentric humans on Planet Earth.
+My mother’s and my uncle Sandy’s cousin, Kermit, was, by far, one of the most eccentric humans on Planet Earth.
 To give you an example, as a child, Kermit was once served carrots on his dinner plate.
 He consumed all his food except the carrots.
 When his mother insisted that he eat them, he refused.
 When his father, who was made of sterner stuff than his mother, insisted, Kermit wouldn’t budge.
 His father threatened to send little Kermit to his room.
 Kermit still wouldn’t touch the carrots.
 So Kermit was banished to his room.

 Kermit was my mother’s first cousin, son of her father’s brother, Jake.
 Jake lost his wife many years before I was born so I never knew her.
 Jake lived in the same building as my grand parents.
 Every time my parents took me to visit, there was the obligatory visit to “Uncle Jake.”
 He would always be siting on a throne-like armchair in a dimly lit room.
 He had a deep gravel-type voice.
 He’d look down at me from his throne and whatever words he said scared the hell out of me.
 I can still see and hear him on those obligatory visits.